benmkent/benmkent.github.io/_drafts/cv/cvraw.md

 -  Upgrading FEM software components from FORTRAN to C++.

 # Programming Experience
-- MATLAB: 4 years industrial algorithm development and data analysis.
-4 years as a research tool for approximation of parametric partial differential equations.
+- MATLAB: Industrial algorithm development and data analysis.
+Research tool for investigations into the approximation of parametric partial differential equations.
-- Python: 2 years including FEM approximation via *FEniCS* and *petsc4py*, packaging models for containerisation, interfacing with research models.
+- Python: FEM approximation via *FEniCS* and *petsc4py*, design of interfaces to package models for containerisation.
 - Julia: Implementation of novel PDE approximation algorithms and development of sparse grids approximation package.
-Interfacing and exploiting existing Python packages.
+Interfacing with existing Python packages.
-- OpenFOAM: Experience as a user for *Reynolds-Averaged Navier-Stokes* turbulence modelling.
+- OpenFOAM and ParaView: Experience as a user for *Reynolds-Averaged Navier-Stokes* turbulence modelling including mesh generation, solver configuration, post processing and analysis.
 - Docker and Kubernetes: Containerisation of software models via Docker and deployment via Kubernetes.
 - C / C++: Development of cryptographic key-exchange algorithms, development of FEM software.
-- Unix systems, version control (git, SVN, workflow automation), LaTeX.
+- Unix systems, version control systems and workflow automation, LaTeX.

 # Teaching Experience
 - University of Manchester: Teaching assistant for Matrix Analysis MATH36001 (semester one, 2021), Mathematical Workshop (MATH10001, semester one, 2021), for Complex Analysis MATH20142 (semester two, 2020).